Creating copy that converts.

 Use descriptive links to help scanning readers

 Similarly, in the same way that a subheading will focus attention, a descriptive phrase in a contrasting colour helps those visitors who are skim-reading to understand what a particular paragraph is about.
-This eye-tracking study revealed that visitors prefer these sorts of links as it means they are easier to locate on a page – and they can act as another way of summarising a topic in an aesthetically pleasing way.
+Visitors prefer these sorts of links as it means they are easier to locate on a page – and they can act as another way of summarising a topic in an aesthetically pleasing way.

 Introduce concise lists